Sthopeless/PedalinoMini/README.md

 To select a different mode:

 - Press and release EN button (POWER button on TTGO T-Eight) and immediately after press and hold BOOT button (CENTER button on TTGO T-Eight)
 - Follow the istructions on display.
 Keep it pressed until the progress bar reach the end to reset to factory default.
-If you release the button before the progress bar reach the end PedalinoMini™ will start in one of the supported boot mode.
+If you release the button before the progress bar reach the end SthopePedal will start in one of the supported boot mode.

 Mode|Name|USB-MIDI|Legacy MIDI|RTP-MIDI|ipMIDI|BLE MIDI|OSC|Web UI|OTA Firmware Update|HTTP Firmware Update
 :--:|----|:------:|:---------:|:------:|:----:|:------:|:-:|:----:|:-----------------:|:------------------: